danielphilippi/imgClassification_quickdraw/README.md

 This project was develop by [Daniel Philippi](https://github.com/danielphilippi), [Doris Macean](https://github.com/doridor), and [myself](https://github.com/Farkites).

-The objective of this project is to transfer facial expressions from celebrities to different characters like cats or chartoons.
+The objective of this project is to transfer facial expressions from celebrities to different characters like cats or cartoons.